 During the third quarter of 2011, we completed our IND-enabling studies for CPP-115 and filed an IND for CPP-115 in November 2011.
-Following the acceptance of our IND, we began enrollment for our Phase I(a) human clinical trial evaluating the safety of CPP-115, and on May 22, 2012, we reported positive results from this trial.
+Following the acceptance of our IND, we began enrollment for our Phase I(a) human clinical trial evaluating the safety of CPP-115, and expect to have results from this trial during the second quarter of 2012.
+Subject to the results of this trial and the availability of funding, we hope to begin other human clinical trials for CPP-115 in early 2013.